drewdeponte/tagalong/README.md

       tagalong_tagger
     end

-    @user = User.new
-    @contact = Contact.new

 ### Tag things

-To tag things you must use the Tagger object and hand it a Taggable object with the given tag that you want to apply as follows:
+To tag things you must use the Tagger object and hand it a persisted Taggable object with the given tag that you want to apply as follows:

     @user.tag(@contact, "sometag")

 ### Untag things

-To untag things you must use the Tagger object and hand it a Taggable object with the given tag that you want to untag as follows:
+To untag things you must use the Tagger object and hand it a persisted Taggable object with the given tag that you want to untag as follows:

     @user.untag(@contact, "sometag")